rcc-uchicago/R-large-scale/handout.md

 2. using R in combination with the SLURM job engine to run hundreds of data analyses simultaneously.

-During this workshop, we will work with the **RegMap data set**---this data set contains genetic and climate variable data on *Arabidopsis thaliana* collected by Joy Bergelson's lab at the University of Chicago.
+During this workshop, we will work with the *RegMap* data set---this data set contains genetic and climate variable data on *Arabidopsis thaliana* collected by Joy Bergelson's lab at the University of Chicago.